robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 Let's begin.

-## Game of Life
+## Introduction to Life

 Game of Life  (or just "Life") is not really a game.
 There's no winning or losing or destroying your opponent mentally and spiritually.
 Life is a "cellular automaton" - a system of cells that live on a grid, where they live, die and evolve according to the rules that govern their world.

 Life's simple, elegant rules give rise to astonishingly complex emergent behavior.
 It is played on a 2-D grid.
 Each square in the grid contains a cell, and each cell starts the game as either "alive" or "dead".
 Play proceeds in rounds.
-During a round, each cell looks at its 8 immediate neighbors and counts up the number of them that are currently alive.
+During each round, each cell looks at its 8 immediate neighbors and counts up the number of them that are currently alive.

 <p style="text-align: center">
 <img src="/images/gol-moore.png" alt="The Moore Neighborhood" />